Do you believe that one of the best ways to learn in middle school is by using a variety of games and activities? If so, then we agree!

 Do you remember playing Truth or Dare when you were younger?
 Well, I’ve brought the concept to the classroom by taking math (and ELA) concepts and creating questions that are:

-2) multiple choice or open-ended and more application-based/more challenging math or ELA questions (Dare questions).
+- Dare questions: multiple choice or open-ended questions that are more application-based/more challenging

 I’ve converted all my print Math and ELA Truth or Dare Games to Google Slides, so students can have fun with these versions too!

 Truth or Dare is one of my favorites middle school games; it really gets the students excited and engaged.

 AND, it can be used in any subject area!
 Read more about this game HERE.

 Middle School Dice Games

 I’ve always loved the dice game Yahtzee!, so I decided to create my own little spin on it.